Overdrawn bank account

 A bank account is overdrawn if your balance goes below zero.

 - it looks like you have money to take out but another transaction hasn’t gone through yet

 - you use direct debit to pay your bills.

-This creates a debt to the bank.
+If the bank account you’ve nominated for your Centrelink payment becomes overdrawn it can create a debt to the bank or reduce the amount of your payment you can access.
 Your bank might also charge you a fee.
-Remember, you have to pay the debt and fee back to them.
+You have to pay the amount owed and the fee back to them.

 - Age Pension

 - Austudy Payment